WenkeHuang/Encyclopedia-of-Artificial-Intelligence/Paper/Knowledge Distillation/Zero-shot knowledge distillation in deep networks (2019)/Zero-Shot Knowledge Distillation in Deep Networks (2019).md

  **Class Similarity Matrix**

-The final layer of a typical recogni- tion model will be a fully connected layer with a softmax non-linearity.
+The final layer of a typical recognition model will be a fully connected layer with a softmax non-linearity.

 Each neuron in this layer corresponds to a class (k) and its activation is treated as the probability predicted by the model for that class.